 I talk a lot about embracing your uniqueness on this blog.
 You will see these words scattered throughout a bunch of my other posts.

 People don’t need to look like carbon copies of each other (how boring would that be?) and we don’t all need to fit into a certain mold.

 Our uniqueness right down to the way we look makes us extraordinary – why would we want to throw that away to look like someone else or fit into a crappy stereotype?

-The shape of your eyes, that lump on your nose, your smile, the way you walk are all unique to you.
+The shape of your eyes, that lump on your nose, your smile, and the way you walk are all unique to you.
 Understand just how special and beautiful that is.

 Stop the battle with the mirror

 When I was younger I had one of those round makeup mirrors with two mirrors and a light.
 One side was a normal mirror, the other side magnified (which I now realize was an illuminated torture device for an insecure girl with bad skin).
 Not something I recommend.